Husky Energy to sell Prince George, B.C., oil refinery to Tidewater

 Published Friday, October 4, 2019 11:15AM EDT

-The two Calgary-based companies say the refinery's employees will be retained after the deal closes.
+Husky announced last January it would attempt to sell the refinery and its cross-Canada network of more than 500 service stations, travel centres, cardlock operations and bulk distribution facilities.

-Tidewater says the Prince George region is generally in short supply of refined products.
+"We continue to deliver on Husky's five-year plan ... aimed at further enhancing the resiliency of the company," said CEO Rob Peabody in a news release on Friday.
+The company said its review of Husky's retail and commercial fuels business "continues to progress."

-Husky will buy 90 per cent of the refinery's diesel and gasoline capacity for five years, with prices subject to review, to supply its Husky retail gasoline stations and Husky retail partners.
+As part of the sale Friday, Husky has agreed to buy 90 per cent of the refinery's diesel and gasoline capacity for five years, with prices subject to review, to supply its and its partners retail gasoline stations.

-The sale is part of Husky's plan to focus on a series of physically linked assets in Western Canada as well as its offshore oil and gas production off Canada's East Coast and in the Asia-Pacific region.
+The deal includes a closing adjustment for inventory, as well as a contingent payment of up to $60 million over two years.

-Husky said Friday that it continues to conduct a strategic review of its retail and commercial fuels businesses
+The Prince George refinery, mainly used to supply fuel for the immediate region, is one of only two major refineries in British Columbia.

 This report by The Canadian Press was first published Oct.
 4, 2019